 - Address the conference theme through the introduction of inspirational mindsets, game-changing skill sets, practical tools, and/or creative solutions;

 - Engage participants in active, experiential, and/or collaborative learning;

 - Address the needs of women across contexts, including the workplace, community, and at home; and

 - Be relevant to participants of diverse professional and cultural backgrounds.

-Proposals must be submitted online at http://bit.ly/HIGHERGroundCFP no later than
+Proposals must be submitted online no later than

 Please be sure to read the instructions for submission very carefully and prior to submitting.
-If you have any questions about the call, the conference, or the submission process, please contact Ryan Elizabeth Foulds at:
+Selected presenters will be required to pay a discounted registration rate of $80 per presenter.
+If you have any questions about the call, the conference, or the submission process, please contact Olivia X. Barnes at: